 The core market is expected to continue growing...

 We've already looked at Telecom Plus's past growth, but what income investors really want is dividend growth long into the future.

 On that front, the UK's energy, telecoms and home insurance markets are all relatively mature and stable.
 Having looked at various forecasts, the general consensus is that these markets are expected to grow broadly in line with UK population growth (about 0.2% per year) and inflation (hopefully 2% per year) for the foreseeable future.

 The company’s share of the combined UK energy, telecoms and home insurance markets is just 2%, so there is plenty of room to grow faster than the overall market for many years to come.

-...but that core market is at risk from disruption
+...but that core market is at risk of disruption

 Despite the mature and stable nature of Telecom Plus's core markets, the future isn't entirely rosy.

-The UK's energy regulator (Ofgem) thought the relatively small number of major UK energy suppliers was allowing them to operate as an informal cartel that was generating excess profits.
+The UK's energy regulator (Ofgem) thought the relatively small number of major UK energy suppliers allowed those suppliers to generate excess profits by operating as an informal cartel.
 To fix that, it spent much of the last decade introducing new rules to increase competition and reduce profits.

-The regulator made it easier for new competitors to enter the market and it introduced a price cap to limit profits, and the net outcome was the recent collapse of dozens of those new energy suppliers.
+The regulator made it easier for new competitors to enter the market and introduced a price cap to limit profits.
+The net outcome was the recent collapse of dozens of those new energy suppliers.